AriFordsham/GHCWiki/commentary/packages/multi-instances.md

 - ghc-pkg: do not overwrite previous instances in the package DB

-  - but we need to think about the case where it's the "same" package being re-registered, e.g. it's actually installed in the same file system location as the old instance, and the old files are no longer.
-This worry applies to the current `ghc-pkg update` command. (kosmikus: I'm not sure I understand this.
-Are you referring to the situation where you re-register an unchanged package, or where you really overwrite an existing package on the file system.
-The latter should be a user error, I'm not sure if ghc-pkg should be able to handle it.
-New ghc versions should depend on a Cabal version that handles this correctly.
-Most people don't install packages by hand, I guess.)
+  - but we need to think about the case where we overwrite an existing package on the file system and re-register.
+This will happen with local (or in-place) package registration that occurs when building a bunch of related components.
+In this case the tool should know it's doing that and unregister the old instance first (though reliably tracking that state may be tricky, since users can make clean etc).
+We should check make it a checked error to re-register in the same filesystem location with new package id, without unregistering the old one first.
+Perhaps we can identify some key file.

 - GHC: discard conflicting instances during its shadowing phase